Bitcoin & Blockchain Technology

 Schnorr signatures offer advantages over ECDSA in several areas.
 The introduction of Schnorr signatures to Bitcoin will improve privacy, scalability, and flexibility.
 Schnorr signatures are expected to be added to Bitcoin via the Taproot upgrade, which will be activated in the near future.

 Segregated Witness, or SegWit, is an upgrade to Bitcoin that was activated in 2017 to fix transaction malleability and help Bitcoin scale.
 SegWit introduced two new address types and enabled the launch of the Lightning Network.

 The Byzantine Generals Problem is a game theory problem, which describes the difficulty decentralized parties have in arriving at consensus without relying on a trusted central party.
 Bitcoin uses a Proof-of-Work mechanism and a blockchain to solve the Byzantine Generals Problem.

 A node is an integral part of the Bitcoin network.
 Nodes enforce Bitcoin’s rule set and thus control Bitcoin.
 An individual should run a node to verify their bitcoin ownership trustlessly and ensure that other members follow the rules of the network.

 Bitcoin uses a distributed ledger to publically record all transactions on the network.
-This ledger allows anyone to view the history of all bitcoin transactions and prove that no coin was double spent.
-Lastly, Proof-of-Work provides an objective way for Bitcoin users to agree on the state of the ledger.
+Proof-of-Work provides an objective way for Bitcoin users to agree on the state of the ledger.

 A pull system is a payment system where the payee is the originator of the transaction, while a push system allows only the payer to originate a transaction.
 Pull systems rely on trusted third parties and incur higher costs.